 Menu Item Description System Profile Allows you to set the system profile.
 If you set the System Profile option to a mode other than Custom , the BIOS automatically sets the rest of the options.
 You can only change the rest of the options if the mode is set to Custom .
 By default, the System Profile option is set to Performance Per Watt Optimized (DAPC) .
 DAPC is Dell Active Power Controller.
 NOTE: The following parameters are available only when the System Profile is set to Custom .
 CPU Power Management Allows you to set the CPU power management.
 By default, the CPU Power Management option is set to System DBPM (DAPC) .
 DBPM is Demand-Based Power Management.
 Memory Frequency Allows you to set the memory frequency.
 By default, the Memory Frequency option is set to Maximum Performance .
 Turbo Boost Allows you to enable or disable the processor to operate in turbo boost mode.
 By default, the Turbo Boost option is set to Enabled .
 C1E Allows you to enable or disable the processor to switch to a minimum performance state when it is idle.
 By default, the C1E option is set to Enabled .
 C States Allows you to enable or disable the processor to operate in all available power states.
 By default, the C States option is set to Enabled .

-Monitor/Mwait Allows you to enable Monitor/Mwait instructions in the processor.
-By default, the Monitor/ Mwait option is set to Enabled for all system profiles, except Custom .
-NOTE: This option can be disabled only if the C States option in Custom mode is disabled.
-NOTE: When C States is enabled in Custom mode, changing the Monitor/Mwait setting does not impact system power/performance.
-Memory Patrol Scrub Allows you to set the memory patrol scrub frequency.
-By default, the Memory Patrol Scrub option is set to Standard .
-Memory Refresh Rate Allows you to set the memory refresh rate.
-By default, the Memory Refresh Rate option is set to 1x .
-Memory Operating Voltage Allows you to set the DIMM voltage selection.
-When set to Auto , the system automatically sets the system voltage to the optimal setting based on the DIMM capacity and the number of DIMMs installed.
-By default, the Memory Operating Voltage option is set to Auto .
-Collaborative CPU Performance Control When set to Enabled , the CPU power management is controlled by the OS DBPM and the System DBPM (DAPC).
-By default, the option is set to Disabled .
+NOTE: When C state is enabled, the Monitor/Mwait sub-option must also be enabled.
+This field allows you to enable Monitor/Mwait instructions.
+Disable this option if you disable the C States option in the Custom mode.
+When C States is enabled in Custom mode, changing the Monitor/Mwait setting does not impact system power/performance.